 Your black wheelie bin is for rubbish that can’t be recycled and is collected fortnightly.
 You’ll need to make sure the rubbish is inside the bin with the lid shut.
 Please don't put rubbish on top or by the side, otherwise we won’t be able to empty it.

 If you live in a house that has no room for a wheelie bin, you’ll need to use black sacks.
 These can be readily purchased in all supermarkets and local convenience stores.

-Please leave your bin/sacks for collection on the boundary of your property for 7am on collection day.
+Please leave your bin/sacks for collection on the front boundary of your property for 7am on collection day.

 Items that you can't put in your black bin:

 |Builders rubbish such as rubble, tiles or wood|

 |Gas bottles including fire extinguishers|

 |Tyres or car batteries|